-Correlation of the difference in the antero-posterior position at A-point and movement of the maxilla correlation was used to analyze the relationship between this difference and the maxillary movement of each direction (antero-posterior, vertical, and medio-lateral direction).
+The difference in the antero-posterior position at the A-point of the maxilla was the only significant value of the planned and actual postoperative outcomes.
+Spearman's correlation was used to analyze the relationship between this difference and the maxillary movement of each direction (antero-posterior, vertical, and medio-lateral direction).
 However, this correlation was not significant (Table 5).
 Therefore, no further regression analysis was performed.